gloveboxes/Go-Serverless-with-Python-Azure-Functions-and-SignalR/README.md

         updateEntity(telemetry, entity, count)
         calibrateTelemetry(entity)
-        # calibrator.calibrateTelemetry(entity)

         if not validateTelemetry(entity):
             break

+        try:
             if etag is not None:    # if etag found then record existed
-            try:
                 # try a merge - it will fail if etag doesn't match
                 table_service.merge_entity(
                     deviceStateTable, entity, if_match=etag)
-                break
-            except:
-                pass
             else:
-            try:
                 table_service.insert_entity(deviceStateTable, entity)
             break
         except:
             pass

+    else:
+        logging.info('Failed to commit update for device {0}'.format( entity.get('DeviceId')))
 ```

 ### Telemetry Calibration Optimization